How maintaining good posture can help prevent a herniated disc

 In the event that you have developed a herniated disc and you have symptoms of chronic and severe pain in your neck or back, it is important that you schedule an appointment with your physician to discuss treatment options.

 Most patients begin conservative treatments as a first option to treat a herniated disc.
 Conservative treatments include chiropractic care, physical therapy and pain medication.
-While most patients find pain relief through conservative therapies, some patients need more advanced treatments to heal their herniated disc.
+While many patients find pain relief through conservative therapies, many other patients need more advanced treatments to heal their herniated disc.

-For more information about the treatment options available for a herniated disc, we invite you to contact our Care Team.
-We are here to help guide you to the best treatment for your needs.
+For more information about the treatment options available for a herniated disc, we invite you to contact Laser Spine Institute today.
+By determining if you are a candidate for our minimally invasive treatment options through a free MRI review,* we may be able to help you find relief from your neck and back pain.